Indiiigo/automatedCAD/README.md

 *Sen, I., Assenmacher, D., Samory, M., Augenstein, I., Aalst, W.V., & Wagner, C. (2023).
 People Make Better Edits: Measuring the Efficacy of LLM-Generated Counterfactually Augmented Data for Harmful Language Detection.
 ArXiv, abs/2311.01270.
 To Appear at EMNLP'23*

+### Data

+We make the automatically generated counterfactuals available in 'data' folder.
+Due to licensing restrictions, we cannot include the text of the other datasets in this repository.
+Therefore, the text columns to be labeled in the in-domain and out-of-domain datasets are not included in the data files.
+However, we include:
+- the links to where they can be downloaded from (at the end of this page)
+- the labels given to these items by our classifiers and ChatGPT.
+These can be found in the 'results/intermediate/' folder.

 ### Code structure

 [1] CAD generation